 Communication

-EARLY BIRD 10% for enrollment in Specializing Masters and Higher Education Courses starting in 2023
+EARLY BIRD 10% for enrollment in Specializing Masters and Executive Courses starting in the next months

 POLI.design organizes training programs for young graduates and professionals, as well as training for companies with a specific focus on innovation.
 With an international perspective, POLI.design establishes partnerships with universities, schools, institutions, and companies.
 Here's how to apply